 TEACHING Judge Marcus taught evidence at the USC Law Center, has lectured on mediation tactics, strategy and ethics at numerous Los Angeles law firms and has lectured on legal ethics at the California State Bar’s annual meeting, to the California Judge’s Association and for the CEB.
 He has also been a member of the faculties at Southwestern University School of Law, the National College of District Attorneys in Columbia, South Carolina and was a clinical instructor on litigation skills at the UCLA School of Law and an adjunct professor on trial skills at Pepperdine University School of Law.

 BAR ACTIVITIES Judge Marcus, throughout his legal career, has been extensively involved in bar activities on the national, state and local levels.
 In 2007, he was elected to a three-year term on the State Bar of California’s Board of Governors.
-He is a current member of the Executive Committee of the Los Angeles County Bar Association’s (LACBA) Labor and Employment Section and LACBA’s Professional Responsibility and Ethics Committee.
-(PREC.)
-Judge Marcus was the Chair of PREC from 2005-2006.
-Additionally, he has served as a trustee of LACBA and as a member of its Evaluation of Professional Standards, State Courts, Superior Courts, Judicial Elections and Court Improvements Committees as well as the Chair of its Criminal Justice Section.
+He was elected as a trustee of the Los Angeles County Bar Association (LACBA) in 1983.
+He is a current member of the Executive Committee of LACBA’s Labor and Employment Section.
+Additionally, he has served as a member of LACBA’s Evaluation of Professional Standards, State Courts, Superior Courts, Judicial Elections and Court Improvements Committees as well as the Chairs of its Professional Responsibility and Ethics Committee and Criminal Justice Section.